 Exercise only contributes about 25% to 30% of daily energy use.

-Remember exercise burns a lot of calories but not as much as what you use all day long when you are not working out.
+Remember, exercise burns many calories but not as much as what BMR uses – the calories you burn when you are not working out.
 That means that exercise alone probably will not help weight loss much – if that is all you do.

-But, if you combine exercise with eating a few less calories, then that is when the magic happens.
-Exercise also helps you preserve your muscle (which helps you burn calories too!).
+If you combine exercise with eating a few calories, that is when the magic happens.
+Exercise also helps you keep your muscle too, which is very important.

 Weight Loss Supplements

-It's possible you've found me through my other site Supplement-Geek.com where I write objective reviews of supplements.
+It's possible you've found me through my other site SupplementClarity.com where I write research-based reviews of supplements.
 Having looked at thousands of products over the years, I can say that most weight loss supplements I have seen fall into these categories.
 They are either:

 3. Laxatives (also called “cleanses”)

-Some weight loss products are also said to be thyroid boosters and contain things like brown seaweed because it has iodine.
-The idea here is that the iodine helps us increase production of thyroid hormone.
-So, if we eat more iodine (they say…) we make more thyroid hormone, which in turn increases metabolism.
-I consider these types of supplements a form of stimulant also.
+Some weight-loss products are also considered to be thyroid boosters and contain things like brown seaweed because it has iodine.
+One example of this is Sea moss.
+The idea is that iodine helps us increase the production of thyroid hormone.
+So, if we eat more iodine (so they say…) we make more thyroid hormone, which in turn, increases metabolism.
+I also consider these types of supplements a form of stimulant.

-All that said, most cases of hypothyroidism in the US are not due to lack of iodine.
-As such I doubt that seaweed / iodine can replace thyroid medications.
+Most cases of hypothyroidism in the US are not due to a lack of iodine.
+As such, I doubt that seaweed/iodine can replace thyroid medications.
 Most cases of hypothyroidism are caused by an auto-immune condition where the body's immune system attacks the thyroid gland.